meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ![Project User Role Replication](assets/project-user-roles.png)

 Projects have a representation in each cloud platform that we call **Tenant**.
 Azure Subscriptions, AWS Accounts and Cloud Foundry Spaces are all examples of Tenants.
-Each meshProject can have at most one Tenant in cloud platforms enabeld for the project.
-Meshcloud uses orchestration to ensure users assigned to a meshProject always have the same role on all Tenants associated with the Project.
+Each meshProject can have at most one Tenant in cloud platforms enabeld for the project. meshcloud uses orchestration to ensure users assigned to a meshProject always have the same role on all Tenants associated with the Project.

 ### Add/remove locations from a meshProject